BrennanB/quartz/content/Previous Robots/2020 Robot Tanner.md

 The West coast [[drive train]] had 6 wheels with a centre drop and ran on 4 [[Falcon 500|Falcon]] [[motors]].
 This was the first time we used [[brushless motors]] and our first experience with [[Falcon 500|Falcons]].
 The standard 6" high grip wheels from [[AndyMark]] were used.
 A metal baseplate was used for the first time.

 During a practice session, when the robot was spinning, the battery was ejected from the robot and caused backdriving in the [[Falcon 500|Falcons]].
-This fried some of the [[electrical]] components ([[Limelight]], VRM, PCM).
+This fried some of the [[electrical]] components ([[LimeLight]], VRM, PCM).
 This issue was later fixed in a firmware update.
 The bolts on the output shafts of the [[Falcon 500|Falcons]] required [[Loctite]], which was difficult to perform maintenance for due to small clearances, and required significant disassembly.

 During our competition, we did not have any issues with the drivetrain.